 Everyone On connects families in underserved communities to affordable internet service and computers, in addition to providing digital skills training.

-What are the qualifications for a free laptop from Everyone On?
+How to qualify for a free laptop from Everyone On?

 Everyone On provides a search function for discounted internet and low-cost computers across the United States.